Randy Arozarena Player Props: Rays vs. Royals

-The Tampa Bay Rays, including Randy Arozarena (batting .306 in his past 10 games, with two doubles, two home runs, five walks and seven RBI), take on starting pitcher Jose Cuas and the Kansas City Royals at Tropicana Field, Thursday at 6:40 PM ET.
+The Tampa Bay Rays, including Randy Arozarena and his .568 slugging percentage over his past 10 games, battle starting pitcher Zack Greinke and the Kansas City Royals at Tropicana Field, Friday at 6:40 PM ET.

-He reached base in all four of his plate appearances (3-for-3 with a double, a home run and two RBI) in his last appearance against the Orioles.
+In his previous game, he collected three RBI (going 3-for-5 with ) against the Royals.

 Randy Arozarena Game Info & Props vs. the Royals